syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 Dim table As DataTable = sampleDataTable()

-'Import Dataview to the worksheet.
+'Import DataView to the worksheet.

 Dim view As DataView = table.DefaultView